GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ## Overview

-[config-init](https://github.com/GluuFederation/docker-config-init/tree/4.0.0) is a special container to load (generate/restore), dump (backup) the config and secrets.
+ConfigInit is a special container to load (generate/restore), dump (backup) the config and secrets.

 ## Versions